How to remove the backbox of a pinball machine

 Removing the head on an electro-mechanical pinball machine is easy.
 The games were made for this.
 Usually it only requires:

-• Remove the connectors which come from the cabinet (usually 3 or 4).
+- Unplug the connectors which come from the cabinet (usually 3 or 4).
+Drop them down through the hole into the lower cabinet.

 Bally Playboy backbox

-Old Williams games are even more easy: they have connectors on the wires between the cabinet and backbox.
-Take care as one pair can be exchanged !!
-There are 5 or 6 connectors, the ground wire, and sometimes a connector on the sound board you have to remove.
+Old Williams games are even easier: they have connectors between the cabinet and backbox.
+Be cautious as one pair can be swapped by mistake!
+There are typically 5 or 6 connectors, a ground wire, and sometimes a sound board connector to remove.

 Williams System 11 games